AdeSam11/GetUI/GetUI Dev/README.txt

-The goal of this project is to create a website that aims to help software developers build a better UI design for their websites.
+The goal of this project is to create a website that aims to help software developers and UI/UX developers build a better UI design for their websites.

 TECHNOLOGIES
 Languages: HTML, CSS, JavaScript